Man Takes Fatal Leap From Costco Parking Deck In NY

 The man was found near the Home Depot by a maintenance worker just after 6 a.m., Yonkers Police Sgt.
-Roger Spink confirmed.
+Robert Spink confirmed.
 The two businesses share a complex along Sprain Road.

 Sources say that the man is believed to have been a Costco employee, however, this information is subject to change pending the outcome of the investigation.